Large Manurewa house fire: One person dead, three in hospital

 Police confirmed they understand no children were among the people hurt.

-A resident on the street said there were several fire trucks, police officers and St John staff still at the scene just after 8.30am.
+A resident on the street said there were several fire appliances, police officers and St John staff still at the scene just after 8.30am.

 "I've seen it this morning.
 The fire brigade is there and some people waiting [outside].
 I can see - oh my goodness, something has happened there''.